-The Committee emphasized the role of social risk factors in the opioid epidemic.
-The Committee noted that research has suggested that the opioid crisis is fundamentally fueled by economic and social influences and that its etiology is closely linked to the role of opioids as a refuge from physical and psychological trauma, concentrated disadvantage, isolation, and hopelessness.
-Each of these challenges are directly connected with poverty and other social risk.
+The Committee emphasized the role of social risk factors in the opioid crisis.
+The Committee noted that research has suggested that the opioid and SUD crisis is fundamentally fueled by economic and social influences and that its etiology is closely linked to the role of opioids and other substances as a refuge from physical and psychological trauma, concentrated disadvantage, isolation, and hopelessness.
+Each of these challenges is directly connected with poverty and other social risks.

-Mortality associated with polysubstance use with SSSOs in persons with BH conditions has been shown to be heightened when SDOH-related risk factors are present.
-In one recent study using 2015 data from a northeastern U.S. state, comorbid BH conditions were found to be a contributor to mortality, but persons older than 24 years, non-rural residents, non-Hispanic black residents, and persons with recent homelessness were also more likely than their counterparts to die from the combination of opioids and stimulants than opioids alone.18 The Committee also noted a recent observational study that shows substantial disparities exist in the use of medications to treat OUD with marked efficacious treatment when such medications are prescribed.
-Across a population of just over 3,600 adolescents to young adults-an age group at high risk for OUD and overdose-black non-Hispanics receive medication treatment for OUD treatment at about half the rate of whites, and people who receive such medications are approximately twice as likely to remain in SUD treatment 180 and 360 days after initiation.
+Mortality associated with polysubstance use with SSSOs in persons with behavioral health conditions has been shown to be heightened when SDOH-related risk factors are present.
+In one recent study using 2015 data from a northeastern U.S. state, comorbid behavioral health conditions were found to be a contributor to mortality, but persons older than 24 years, non-rural residents, non-Hispanic Black residents, and persons with recent homelessness were also more likely than their counterparts to die from the combination of opioids and stimulants than opioids alone.18 The Committee also noted a recent observational study showing that substantial disparities exist in the use of medications to treat OUD.
+Across a population of just over 3,600 adolescents to young adults-an age group at high risk for OUD and overdose-Black non-Hispanics receive medication treatment for OUD treatment at about half the rate of Whites, and people who receive such medications are approximately twice as likely to remain in SUD treatment 180 and 360 days after initiation.

-The Committee recognized that multiple social determinants may influence OUD and polysubstance use, including food insecurity, education, under- and unemployment, exposure to crime, violence and social disorder, and many others.
-However, the Committee emphasized the important role that homelessness, unsafe housing, and criminal justice involvement play in fueling the opioid epidemic and substance use disorders more generally.
+The Committee recognized that multiple social determinants may influence OUD and polysubstance use, including food insecurity, education, under- and unemployment, exposure to crime, violence and social disorder, sexual and domestic abuse, and many others.
+However, the Committee emphasized the important role that homelessness, unsafe housing, and criminal justice involvement play in fueling the opioid crisis and SUDs more generally.